GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Introduction

 The past years have witnessed unprecedented innovation in deep learning.
 This progress has involved innovations in network designs~\cite{alexnet,hahnloser2000digital,he2016deep,huang2017densely,batchnorm}, but it also has benefited vastly from improvements in optimization~\cite{bottou2010large}, and excellent software implementations such as PyTorch, MXNet, TensorFlow and Caffe~\cite{paszke2017automatic,chen2015mxnet,abadi2016tensorflow,jia2014caffe}.
 Broadly speaking, the gains in optimization originate in large part from insights in stochastic gradient optimization~\citep{bottou2010large, krizhevsky2012imagenet, chaudhari2016entropy, hochreiter1997flat, keskar2016large, izmailov2018averaging}, effectively trading off unnecessary exactness for speed and in some cases regularization.
 Moreover, the advantages of modern software frameworks for deep learning include rapid prototyping, easy access to specialty compute hardware (such as GPUs), and blackbox optimization through automatic differentiation.

-Similarly, in Gaussian process (GP) regression there have been a significant number of important innovations in recent years~\cite{titsias2009variational,hensman2013gaussian,wilson2014thesis, wilson2015kernel,wilson2015thoughts,cunningham2008fast} --- in particular to improve their ability to scale to large data sets.
+Similarly, Gaussian process research has undergone significant innovations in recent years~\cite{titsias2009variational,hensman2013gaussian,wilson2014thesis,wilson2015kernel,wilson2015thoughts,cunningham2008fast} --- in particular to improve scalability to large data sets.
 However, the tools most commonly used for GP inference do not effectively utilize modern hardware, and new models require significant implementation efforts.
 Often, in fact, the \emph{model} and the \emph{inference engine} are tightly coupled and consequently many complex models like multi-output GPs and scalable GP approximations require custom inference procedures \cite{hensman2015scalable,bonilla2008multi}.
 This entanglement of model specification and inference procedure impedes rapid prototyping of different model types, and obstructs innovation in the field.

 In this paper, we address this gap by introducing a highly efficient framework for Gaussian process inference.
 Whereas previous inference approaches require the user to provide routines for computing the full GP marginal log likelihood for a sufficiently complex model, our framework only requires access to a blackbox routine that performs matrix-matrix multiplications with the kernel matrix and its derivative.
 Accordingly, we refer to our method as \mmfullname{} (\mmacro{}) Inference.